-The Child and Adolescent Psychiatry Fellowship within the Department of Psychiatry provides fellows with a breadth of training experiences and research opportunities in child and adolescent psychiatry.
+The Child and Adolescent Psychiatry Fellowship within the Department of Psychiatry and Behavioral Health provides fellows with a breadth of training experiences and research opportunities in child and adolescent psychiatry.

 - Applications are accepted in any year of training after the PGY-III year.

 - The program, in an academic center, ensures the highest-quality didactic programs, clinical programs and research training, all focused on training the next generation of child psychiatrists.